FishGoddess/cachego/README.en.md

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to get more information._

+See more designing detail in [architecture design introduction](./docs/架构介绍.md).

 ### 🚀 Installation

 cachego has no more external dependencies, the only requirement is the [Golang Programming Language](https://golang.org)